minprog/cs50x/readability/index.md

 If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output `"Grade 16+"` instead of giving the exact index number.
 If the index number is less than 1, your program should output `"Before Grade 1"`.

-### Pseudocode

-First, write some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+## Getting Started with Pseudocode

+To start, you'll create a file called `pseudocode.txt` to help you analyze the problem.
+You will submit this analysis together with the final implementation in C.

 There's no one right way to write pseudocode, but short English sentences suffice.
-Recall how we wrote pseudocode for finding Mike Smith.
+Recall how we wrote pseudocode for finding Mike Smith in lecture.
 Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

 ## Hints

 *   Recall that `math.h` declares a function called `round` that might be useful here.

 *   Recall that, when dividing values of type `int` in C, the result will also be an `int`, with any remainder (i.e., digits after the decimal point) discarded.
 Put another way, the result will be "truncated."
-You might want to cast your one or more values to `float` before performing division when calculating `L` and `S`!
+You might want to cast one or more values to `float` before performing division when calculating `L` and `S`!

 ## Walkthrough